-- Press Browse (MPC X, MPC One, MPC Studio), Shift+Menu/Browse (MPC Live, MPC Live II, MPC Key 61, MPC Touch), or Load (MPC Key 37) to show the Browser.
+- Press Browse (MPC X) or Shift+Menu/Browse (MPC Live, MPC Touch) to show the Browser.
 Find and select a clip, and then tap Load to load it to the program.
 Repeat this for any other clips you want to load into the project.
 (See Modes > Browser to learn more about using the Browser specifically.) - 2.
 Tap Sample Assign to view the pads and project's sample pool. - 3.
 Tap Assign Mode so it is selected (tapping an item in the sample pool will now assign it automatically to the current pad). - 4.
 In the Sample Pool list, tap a clip to assign it to the pad.
 Alternatively, use the data dial or -/+ buttons to assign a clip and/or change the assigned clip.